Pincus makes power play with Zynga IPO

 Zynga's stock structure grants Pincus his own class of C shares that carry 70 times more voting power than regular A shares.
 The company also has B shares for other insiders that offer a 7-to-1 voting ratio to regular shares.

-Pincus' 70-to-1 ratio is very high compared with other companies such as LinkedIn Corp, which has a 10-1 voting ratio.
+Pincus' 70-to-1 ratio is very high compared with other companies such as LinkedIn Corp LNKD.O, which has a 10-1 voting ratio.

 One of Pincus' soccer friends said the reason he wanted more control was directly related to his experience at online tech services provider, Support.com, the first company he co-founded that went public, in 2000.